ju4n97/syn4pse/README.md

 docker run -p 8080:8080 -p 50051:50051 --gpus all ghcr.io/ju4n97/syn4pse:cuda
 ```

-## Configuración
+## Configuration

 SYN4PSE uses a `syn4pse.yaml` file to define which models to download and which services to expose.
+Models are downloaded automatically from the specified source on the first run.

 ```yaml
 # syn4pse.yaml